Excel VBA Switch Function

-Take a look at one more example of the VBA SWITCH function now.
+Take a look at one more example.

 Sub Switch_Example2() Dim ResultValue As String Dim CityName As String CityName = "Delhi" ResultValue = Switch(CityName = "Delhi", "Metro", CityName = "Bangalore", "Non Metro", CityName = "Mumbai", "Metro", CityName = "Kolkata", "Non Metro") MsgBox ResultValue End Sub